David Albala: Early life

 David Kovu was born in Belgrade, Serbia on 1 September 1886.
 He was one of seven children born to Avram Kovu and Lea Malamed, Sephardic Jews who had lived in the Romanian towns of Craiova and Drobeta-Turnu Severin before relocating to Serbia and settling in its capital Belgrade prior to David's birth.
 The family was relatively impoverished.
 Following the deaths of both of their parents, the Kovu children were placed in the care of seven different families.
 Two of Albala's brothers were adopted by families in the United States.
 At the age of five, David was adopted by his maternal aunt and her husband Isak Albala, whose surname he assumed.
 Isak traced his heritage to a noble family in first-century Judea.
 One of his distant ancestors was the 12th-century Spanish Jewish astronomer Abraham ibn Daud.
 Albala and his adopted family lived in Belgrade's Jewish quarter, Dorćol.

 Albala completed his primary education in Belgrade.
 He later attended the First Belgrade Gymnasium.
 Albala's wife, Paulina, who wrote her husband's biography, stated: "These schools provided David and his generation with something more than just knowledge: this was the unique and intensive feeling of patriotism, a special love for Belgrade, and the ideals Belgrade stood for."
 In 1903, Albala founded Gideon, Belgrade' first Jewish youth association.
 Albala was an ambitious student who aspired to enroll in the University of Vienna.
 He received a scholarship from Potpora, a Jewish benevolent society headquartered in Belgrade.
 Further financial support was provided by several prominent members of Belgrade's Jewish community.
 In 1905, Albala enrolled in the University of Vienna's Faculty of Medicine.
 The University of Vienna facilitated contact and cultural exchange between Sephardim from the Balkans and Ashkenazim from Central Europe.
 While studying medicine, Albala first became introduced to Zionism.
-He subsequently joined the Balkan Jewish students association Bar Giora, and later became its president.
+He subsequently joined the Balkan Jewish students association of Bar Giora, and later became its president.
 He graduated from the University of Vienna in 1910.